CyVerse-learning-materials/learning-materials-home/README.rst

 The CyVerse Learning Center is a release of our learning materials in the popular "Read the Docs" formatting.
 We are transitioning our leaning materials from our wiki into this format to make them easier to search, use, and update.

-We will be making regular contributions to these materials, and you can suggest new materials or create and share your own.
+We make regular contributions to these materials, and you can suggest new materials or create and share your own.
 If you have ideas or suggestions please email `Learning@CyVerse.org <mailto:Learning@cyverse.org>`_.
 You can also view, edit, and submit contributions on |Github|.

 ----------------
 Getting Started